Innocence Project Client Rosa Jimenez Released After 17 Years in Prison

 Rosa Jimenez was released this evening after more than 17 years in prison for a crime she did not commit.
-Today, the Honorable Karen Sage of the 299th District Travis County Trial Court issued a decision in Ms. Jimenez’s habeas petition granting her relief based on false forensic testimony and ineffective assistance of counsel at her 2005 trial for the murder of a 21-month-old child in her care.
+Today, the Honorable Karen Sage of the 299th District Travis County Trial Court issued a decision in Ms. Jimenez’s habeas petition granting her relief based on false forensic testimony and actual innocence for the murder of a 21-month-old child in her care.

 Related: Agreed Findings of Fact